cbernal2/CTS4000/mysubmission.md

 <br>

-<p>The video in question is one done by‘The Infographic Show’ <a href="https://www.youtube.com/@TheInfographicsShow" target="_blank">[13]</a> on YouTube, titled Brothers Confess to Murdering Parents—But Are They Innocent?
+<p>The video in question is one done by ‘The Infographic Show’ <a href="https://www.youtube.com/@TheInfographicsShow" target="_blank">[13]</a> on YouTube, titled Brothers Confess to Murdering Parents—But Are They Innocent?
 (The Menendez Brothers)<a href="https://www.youtube.com/watch?v=Pffa1JO-RDs" target="_blank">[12].
 This visual explanation of the Menendez murders is 11 minutes and 40 seconds long, which is enticing to audiences, such as myself, who have a shorter attention span and/or who simply want to understand the gist without reading about it.
-Marketing research<a href="https://wistia.com/learn/marketing/optimal-video-length" target="_blank"> [14]</a>shows that the shorter a video is, the stronger it is at driving engagement (Fig. 3.1).
+Marketing research<a href="https://wistia.com/learn/marketing/optimal-video-length" target="_blank"> [13]</a>shows that the shorter a video is, the stronger it is at driving engagement (Fig. 3.1).
 Additionally, the digital elements behind a video, movie, documentary, ad, etc. that make videos captivating include camera angles, soundtracks, characters, color, and such things that appeal to our visual and auditory senses.
 </p>
 <br>